TheNeikos/hemera.systems/content/programming/rust/dynamic_in_static.md

 > not specifiying the Error in those `Results`?

-Good that you mention those Neikos, they are just placeholders, so that anyone reading this don't have to think in 'foos' or 'bars' and instead can just focus on the meat of the issue.
+Good that you mention those Neikos, they are just placeholders, so that anyone reading this doesn't have to think in 'foos' or 'bars' and instead can just focus on the heart of the issue.
 Whereas for the error type, its not important and readers are expected to fill that in.
 It's not meant to be copy-pasted!

 > Won't it just confuse them even more?